Cellular Phone Charger Powered by Hamster and Wheel 8/28/2005 - 2,670 views,

-A cellular phone charger has been rigged up to be powered by a hamster wheel.
+A hamster wheel phone charger has been rigged up to charge a teen’s cell phone.
 “Powered by hamsters” has been a joke line used by people, especially technophiles and geeks, since, well, since there were hamsters and wheels.
 However Peter Ash, a teenager from Somerset, England, has taken it quite seriously.

 Peter Ash, just 16, decided to harness the energy generated by his pet hamster, Elvis, during Elvis’ nightly turns on the hamster wheel.
 The diminutive energy dynamo spends up to four hours or more a night on his wheel, explains Ash, so he decided to do something with all of that spare energy.